meowsbits/sfagenda/README.md

 #### Questions

-- Q: Which repos are we going to contribute to (in light of `krykoder` antics)?
+- Which repos are we going to contribute to (in light of `krykoder` antics)?
 	+ Shall we fork ETCDEVTeam/ repos?
 	+ Shall we contribute to ethereumproject/ repos?
 	+ Shall we contribute to ethereumclassic/ repos?

-- Q: We name an offical 'brand' name.
+- We name an offical 'brand' name.
 What shall it be?
 (No, `ETC DEV LABS TEAM` is not going to fly ;)

-- Q: We need to set up development infrastructure and tooling.
+- We need to set up development infrastructure and tooling.
-	- Q: We need to set up a Github organization.
+	- We need to set up a Github organization.
 		+ What shall our name be?
 		+ How do we handle the billing?
 		+ Shall we have standard policies for pushing to repos?